sf-wdi-19-20/modules/w6_d3_1_ruby_oop/readings.md

 Every getter has a method with a name (`make` and `color`) that is included in the instance variable (`@make` and `@color`).
 The same is true for setters.

 Ruby provides a syntax to shorten this common pattern: attributes.
 Attributes allow for the introduction of a different syntax for creating getters and setters.
-Let's demonstrate this with creating a getter for `make`.
+Let's demonstrate this by using Ruby's attributes to create a getter for `make`.

 ```ruby